Saving the UK's heritage

 - The Flying Scotsman

-In 1994 the NHMF and its Trustees were appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through the National Lottery Heritage Fund.
+In 1994 the NHMF and its Trustees were appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through The National Lottery Heritage Fund (formerly the Heritage Lottery Fund).

 In 2014 the Department for Digital, Culture, Media and Sport asked NHMF and its Trustees to administer the Treasury-funded, Listed Places of Worship: Roof Repair Fund which successfully concluded in 2018.